Harmony OS: Huawei’s Game-Changing Operating System

 The Huawei Mate 30 series is considered a perfect line of smartphones.

-Still, with the absence of a Google Play store on this Android-powered device, many customers find it challenging to access their favorite applications except through third-party application stores.
+Still, since this Android-powered device does not have a Google Play store, many customers find it challenging to access their favorite applications except through third-party stores.

 Huawei understands that the absence of this Google-powered product is a considerable loss.

-For this reason, we suspect that in the future, the company might have to dump Android and embrace its own harmonious OS for good.
+For this reason, we suspect that the company might eventually have to abandon Android and embrace its own harmonious OS.

 With the looming trade ban, if things go from bad to worse, Google may have had to stick to its Play Store, which has lost most of the application features.